ahmetumutdurmus/zaremba/README.md

 # Recurrent Neural Network Regularization by Zaremba et al. (2014)
 This repository contains the replication of "Recurrent Neural Network Regularization" by Zaremba et al. (2014).

 It is one of the earliest successful applications of Dropout on RNNs and had achieved state of the art results on word-level language modeling task on Penn Treebank dataset back in its day.
-Its best single model achieves a test perplexity of ~78.4 after 55 epochs of training.
+Its best single model, Large Regularized LSTM, achieves a test perplexity of ~78.4 after 55 epochs of training.

 The paper can be found at: [https://arxiv.org/abs/1409.2329](https://arxiv.org/abs/1409.2329)
 While the original code written in Lua and Torch can be found at: [https://github.com/wojzaremba/lstm](https://github.com/wojzaremba/lstm)